 The Bank identifies loans for potential restructure primarily through direct communication with the borrower and evaluation of the borrower's financial statements, revenue projections, tax returns, and credit reports.
 Even if the borrower is not presently in default, management will consider the likelihood that cash flow shortages, adverse economic conditions, and negative trends may result in a payment default in the near future.
+There were no troubled debt restructurings that defaulted within twelve months of their restructuring during 2015.
 There was one troubled debt restructuring with a recorded investment of \$875,757 that subsequently defaulted in 2014.
-There were no troubled debt restructurings that defaulted within twelve months of their restructuring during 2013.

-The following tables reflect information regarding the Bank's troubled debt restructurings for the years ended December 31, 2014 and 2013:
+The following tables reflect information regarding the Bank's troubled debt restructurings for the years ended December 31, 2015 and 2014:

-2 014 Number of Contracts Pre- Modification Outstanding Recorded Investments Post- Modification Outstanding Recorded Investments Troubled debt restructurings: Commercial real estate Home equity 1 1 \$876,307 146,828 \$ 876,307 146,828 2013 Number of Contracts Pre- Modification Outstanding Recorded Investments Post- Modification Outstanding Recorded Investments Troubled debt restructurings: Commercial real estate 2 \$ 1,236,457 \$ 1,236,457
+2015 Number of Contracts Pre- Modification Outstanding Recorded Investments Post- Modification Outstanding Recorded Investments Troubled debt restructurings: Commercial Commercial real estate 4 1 \$ 1,626,931 182,074 \$ 1,626,931 182,074 2014 Number of Contracts Pre- Modification Outstanding Recorded Investments Post- Modification Outstanding Recorded Investments Troubled debt restructurings: Commercial real estate 1 \$ 876,307 \$ 876,307